THCa vs Delta 9: What’s the Difference Between THCa and Delta 9 THC?

 Is THCa Stronger Than Delta 9?

-THC is more potent (or stronger) than THCa, simply because it can create the high feeling in a faster amount of time.
-THC interacts with a specific set of receptors found in our brain, while THCa doesn’t have as strong of an effect on those same receptors.
+THC is more potent (or stronger) than THCa simply because it can produce a high right away.
+It interacts with a specific set of receptors found in our brain, while THCa doesn’t have as strong of an effect on those same receptors.

 So, if no high is induced, what are the benefits of THCa?
-Since this cannabinoid was only recently discovered and researched, it can be hard to pinpoint exactly how it works.
-But that can be a good thing!
+Since this cannabinoid was only recently discovered and researched, there’s still a lot to learn about what it can do.
+What we have found already, though, is promising.

-Some anecdotal (and early) evidence suggests that it may have neuroprotective qualities that may help with some underlying diseases.
-Just like other cannabinoids (like those found in popular CBD products), THCa can also help with overall well-being and balance.
+Some early anecdotal evidence suggests it may bring neuroprotective qualities to aid in managing some underlying diseases.
+Just like other cannabinoids, THCa can also help with overall well-being and balance as it’s believed to support a healthier inflammatory response.

 • Dry mouth